STEM Equity & Racial Justice Pledge

-“Fighting racial and gender injustices is a multi-faceted approach, and my fight is within the STEM industry.”
+“Fighting racial and gender injustices is a multi-faceted approach, and our fight is within the STEM industry.”

 Self-eSTEM’s vision is to create a sustainable supply of underrepresented minority women leaders who are recognized as a viable source of top talent and innovation in science, technology, engineering, and mathematics (STEM).